How to Lazy Load Images in Javascript

 2. Using Intersection Observer API

 The Intersection Observer API asynchronously observes the changes and loads images as the element enters the viewport.
-The prior approach required us to bind events, consider performance, and build a mechanism to determine if an element was in the viewport or not.
+The prior approach requires to bind events, consider performance, and build a mechanism to determine if an element was in the viewport or not.
 This is relatively straightforward, arithmetic is avoided, and excellent performance is provided through the Intersection Observer API.

 You can add the observer to every image that will be loaded slowly.
 Using the isIntersecting property, you can select the URL from the data-src attribute and shift it to the src attribute so that the browser can load the image when the API determines that the element has entered the viewport.
 Once this is finished, you can take the observer and the lazy class out of the image.